top of page

 -------------------------------------------------------------------------------------------------------------------------------

-1. Passive income: dividends, interest, royalties may be taxed under FSIE if part of a larger group
+1. Passive income: Dividends, interest, or royalties may be taxed under the FSIE regime if part of a larger corporate group.

 -------------------------------------------------------------------------------------------------------------------------------